Vickydmt/Docudigitize-v4/README.md

 ### Complete File-by-File Explanation of DocuDigitize OCR Website

-Here's a comprehensive explanation of all files in your OCR website project, organized by directories:
+Here's a comprehensive explanation of all files in our OCR website project, organized by directories:

 ## Configuration Files